-1) Expect complexity… but not from The Ensign, General Conference, or Church Manuals, which are aimed at new members and Gospel basics.
+1) Expect complexity… but not from The Ensign, General Conference, or Church Manuals.
+They are aimed at introducing Gospel basics to new members.

 3) Tradition (in the sense of “what I have been told”) is an insufficient guide to either Truth or Doctrine.

-Whatever we say, we need to create the expectation that there is more to know, that reality— history, scripture, doctrine— is more complex, and that our current understanding (as an individual) is incomplete.
+Whatever we say to our audience, we need to create the expectation that there is more to know, that reality— history, scripture, doctrine— is more complex, and that our current understanding (whether as an individual or institutionally) is, at best, incomplete.
 I expand on this a bit in my non-published Ensign article.

 So, a manual or Ensign could contain a simple paragraph in the introduction or first page, something like,

-A Seminary teacher, missionary, or mission President could (and probably should, frequently) say something similar, although this presumes they themselves are aware of complexity.
+A Seminary teacher, missionary, or mission President could— and probably should with some frequency— say something similar, although this presumes they themselves are aware of complexity.

-This [whatever the topic] is actually a really complex topic, and different Church leaders have held different views on it, even if the manuals/Ensigns don’t refer to them.
+This topic [whatever it might be] is actually a really complex topic, and different Church leaders have held different views on it, even if the manuals/Ensigns don’t refer to them.
 That’s important to remember!
 But since this is seminary/missionary work, we want to focus on basic understandings and saving truths as much as possible.
-It’s on you as individuals and families to study that stuff on your own, and it’s important that you do so.
+It’s on you as individuals and families to study that stuff on your own, and it’s vital that you do so.
 If you want some books or articles to read, I can suggest some starting places.

-Church writers, as well as missionaries, members, and teachers, need to get comfortable with saying “I’m not very well informed on that question,” “I don’t know,” or “the scriptures are ambiguous/have multiple angles on that, so let’s try to make sense of them together.”
+Church writers, as well as missionaries, members, and teachers, need to get comfortable with various ways of saying “I’m not very well informed on that question,” “I don’t know,” or “the scriptures are ambiguous/have multiple angles on that, so let’s try to make sense of them together.”

 And sometimes, our traditions are simply false.
 Sometimes we get them from our environment, like the pernicious “curse of Cain” racial idea, or the “Catholic Church is the church of the devil” interpretation.
-Being an Apostle doesn’t necessarily remove you from the immensely powerful and unconcious force of tradition, as I’ve written about here.
+Apostles are not removed from the immensely powerful and unconscious force of tradition, as I’ve written about here.